-As part of my new role as the Healthy Living Guru on Hyatt Place’s Seamless Travel Series, I recently asked you guys for your questions, input and interest about anything and everything related to health, fitness or food when you’re traveling.
-And you guys had a lot of great feedback!
+As part of my new role as the Healthy Living Guru on Hyatt Place’s Seamless Travel Series, I recently asked you guys for your questions, input, and interest about anything and everything related to health, fitness or food when you’re traveling.
+You guys provided a lot of great feedback.

-A question that came up a lot was getting the most out of your workout when you’re on the road.
+A question that came up a lot was getting the most out of your hotel gym workout when you’re on the road.
 We all know that it never feels like there is enough time when you travel.
 I mean, there’s typically not enough time to exercise like you do at home.
 But don’t let a busy travel schedule tie you down, there are options!
 Read on for 3 high-intensity workouts that you can do at just about any hotel gym.
 These are some of my tried-and-true travel workouts that are both effective and efficient!

 During my recent stay at Hyatt Place New York/Midtown-South, I found out that Hyatt Place has 24-hour Stay Fit Gyms, so you can workout no matter the hour!
 And, of course, even just a quick sweat session in your room can energize you and get you going when you need it most.